BaileyM96/Love.Dev/README.md

 MIT License

-Copyright (c) 2023 Bailey Mejia, Faith Wallace, Christian Zaldivar, Alex Jaworski, Ileana Guzman
+Copyright (c) 2023 Bailey Mejia, Faith Wallace, Christian Zaldivar, Alex Jaworski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal